 Common Symptoms of Hyperextension

-- Headaches (especially at the base of the skull)
+- Headaches, often starting at the base of the skull and radiating forward

 Why You Shouldn’t Ignore Hyperextension After a Crash